 You might be saying, "But I'm really a busy person, and I don't have time to browse the Web.
 What I do need is an assistant to help me better organize my day-to-day tasks."
 If you can afford one, by all means go ahead and hire a personal assistant.
 The next best thing is a personal digital assistant (PDA).
-Just like people come in many flavors, so do many PDAs.
+Just as people come in many types, so do many PDAs.

-Whip out that BlackBerry Bold of yours and take a closer look.
-That's right; your BlackBerry Bold is also a full-fledged PDA, helping you do all this and much more:
+Whip out that BlackBerry Curve of yours and take a closer look.
+That's right; your BlackBerry Curve is also a full-fledged PDA, helping you increase productivity:

-- ✓ Remember all your acquaintances (Chapter 4).

-- ✓ Manage your appointments (Chapter 5).

-- ✓ Keep a to-do list (Chapter 6).
+- ✓ Remember all your acquaintances (Chapter 4) - ✓ Manage your appointments (Chapter 5) - ✓ Securely keep a list of passwords (Chapter 6)